lemocla/neon-hangman/documentation/testing/user_stories_testing.md

     - #### **T16 Acceptance criteria**
         - See TC02 section and,
-        - When I hover on the "leaderboard" button, its appearance darkens slightly and,
+        - When I hover over the "leaderboard" button, its appearance darkens slightly and,
-        - When I click on the "leaderboard" button, the leaderboard is displayed clearly, showing the highest scores first and,
+        - When I click over the "leaderboard" button, the leaderboard is displayed clearly, showing the highest scores first and,
-        - When I click on the "leaderboard" button again, the leaderboard content collapses back.
+        - When I click over the "leaderboard" button again, the leaderboard content collapses back.

     - #### **T16 Result:** PASS